visipedia/inat_comp/README_raw.md

 ![Train Val Distribution](https://rawgit.com/visipedia/inat_comp/2018/assets/train_val_distribution.png)

 ## Evaluation
 We follow a similar metric to the classification tasks of the [ILSVRC](http://image-net.org/challenges/LSVRC/2016/index#scene).
 For each image $i$, an algorithm will produce 3 labels $l_{ij}$, $j=1,\ldots,3$.
 We allow 3 labels because some categories are disambiguated with additional data provided by the observer, such as latitude, longitude and date.
-It might also be the case that multiple categories occur in an image (e.g. a photo of a bee on a flower).
+For a small percentage of images, it might also be the case that multiple categories occur in an image (e.g. a photo of a bee on a flower).
 For this competition each image has one ground truth label $g_i$, and the error for that image is:
 $$
 e_i = \min_{j}d(l_{ij}, g_i)
 $$